ibm-build-lab/cloud-pak-sandboxes/terraform/Using_Make.md

    By default the cluster is created in `us-south` region and datacenter `dal10`.
 If you would like to change any of these parameters, edit the file `terraform.tfvars`.

-   Some Cloud Paks have multiple versions to install.
-Unless you want to install the default version, select the version to install modifying the input variable `install_version` in the file `terraform.tfvars` in the directory of the selected Cloud Pak.
-If the variable is not there, there is just one version available to install.

    NOTE: Until the permissions issue is solved the VLANs need to be provided.
 Execute the command `ibmcloud ks vlan ls --zone {datacenter}`, get a private and public VLAN, and save them in the `terraform.tfvars` file located in the cloud pak subdirectory.
 Example:

    ```bash